About Missing Logs

 We recommend that this alert is tracked on a near-daily basis.
-This number can grow quickly and become overwhelming very just as quickly.
+This number can grow quickly and become overwhelming if not monitored.

-From the alert list view, click on the Driver's Name to go into the log file
+When viewing the list of drivers with missing logs, click on the Driver's Name to go into the log file.

-Click on the Missing Log tab to see all the missing logs.
+Click on the Missing tab within the driver's file to see the missing logs.

 To Clear the Alert

-There are a couple of ways a driver will fall out this alert:
+There are a couple of ways a driver will fall out of the Missing Logs alert:

-- All the missing logs for the past 45 days are entered.
+- All of the missing logs for the past 30 days are entered.